linrongbin16/colorbox.nvim/README.md

 It install color plugins via git submodules instead of copy-paste source code, so you get continuously updates from original authors instead of me, e.g. it only transport and manage, not produce.

-It allow you play them with:
+It allow you play them with multiple playback settings:

-- Multiple playback settings:
 - Suffle playback.
 - Play in order (todo).
 - Single cycle (todo).
 - Specific color name (todo).

-- Multiple trigger timings (colorschemes don't have end time):
+And multiple trigger timings (colorschemes don't have end time):

 - On startup.
 - Fixed interval (todo).
 - Date time (todo).
 - By filetype (todo).
 - Manual (todo).

 ## 📖 Table of contents